econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 It would be interesting to see how our results might change if we were to include such shocks, but the inexorable logic behind the model's prediction of a rapid drawdown of wealth should still apply as the threat of mortality grows with age.
 Furthermore, the drawdown failure is also present in other countries whose social insurance systems are much more generous than the U.S., so it seems unlikely that uninsurable medical risk is a sufficient explanation.

-We next modify the model by adding a bequest motive, because the literature has extensively explored whether such a motive could explain the drawdown failure (@deNardi2004),[](doi:10.1146/annurev-economics-080315-015127)).
+We next modify the model by adding a bequest motive, because the literature has extensively explored whether such a motive could explain the drawdown failure [](doi:10.1146/annurev-economics-080315-015127)).
-But in the [Estimation](#estimation) section we confirm the consensus in the literature that the bequest motive does not seem to have much force for most households.
+In the [Estimation](#estimation) section we find that in order for the bequest motive to explain the drawdown failure, the strength of that motive has to be extremely strong - so much so that even early in their working lives the primary motiviation for saving is for the accumulation of a bequest (rather than, say, to sustain one's own consumption in retirement).
 (Note that @10.2139/ssrn.304721 finds that for the great majority of households, bequests amount to less than 2 percent of lifetime resources).

 This leads us into more speculative territory.
 If what consumers care most about is to hold wealth for 'Liquidity/The Future' but that wealth is not explainable by precautionary saving against measurable shocks, a potential interpretation is that consumers value the ownership of wealth *in and of itself*.
-After fleshing out this idea a bit, we propose a final model that makes wealth a direct input to the utility function in a slightly different way than in the existing life cycle literature.
+After fleshing out this idea a bit, we propose a final model that makes wealth a direct input to the utility function in a different way than in the existing literature.

-The main quantitative result of this paper is to show that this final model does a better job jointly matching the data on wealth profiles and portfolio choice than either the Life Cycle Portfolio or the Warm Glow Bequest models.
+The main quantitative result of this paper is to show that this final model does a much better of jointly matching the wealth profile and portfolio choices than does the Life Cycle Portfolio model.
+While it does not match the drawdown failure as well as the Warm Glow Bequest (WGB) model does, the WGB model fits the data only when we allow an implausibly intense bequest motive.

-More broadly, our modeling and conceptual tools have recently advanced to the point where it is finally possible to construct rational optimizing models of life-cycle financial choice that can serve as a credible justification for normative advice.
-In particular, these conceptual advances include the idea that ``softer'' data like surveys on household expectations and beliefs should be taken seriously.
+Our ability to judge that such a strong bequest motive is implausible rests on another methodological shift: Economists have become much more receptive to the use of 'softer' data like surveys on household expectations and beliefs.
+This allows us to appeal to survey evidence in which respondents are asked directly about their motivations for saving; providing for a bequest turns out to rank very low on the list of consumers' expressed priorities.

-But the broader point is that, recently, our modeling and conceptual tools (including the idea that softer data like surveys should be taken seriously) have advanced to the point where it is finally possible to construct rational optimizing models of life cycle financial choice that can serve as a credible justification for normative advice.
+But the broad purpose of our exercise is not to defend any particular modeling setup; instead, it is to call attention to the fact that modeling and conceptual tools (including the idea that softer data like surveys should be taken seriously) have advanced to the point where it is finally possible to construct rational optimizing models of life cycle financial choice that can serve as a credible justification for normative advice.

 # Models